MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

   COREWEBVIEW2_BROWSING_DATA_KIND_SETTINGS = 1<<12,

   /// Specifies profile data that should be wiped to make it look like a new profile.
-  /// This does not delete account-scoped data like passwords but will remove access
-  /// to account-scoped data by signing the user out.
   /// This browsing data kind if inclusive of COREWEBVIEW2_BROWSING_DATA_KIND_SITE,
   /// COREWEBVIEW2_BROWSING_DATA_KIND_HTTP_CACHE,
   /// COREWEBVIEW2_BROWSING_DATA_KIND_DOWNLOAD_HISTORY,